-This final upgrade is more about aesthetics than anything else, but nothing quite compares to the transformative power a rug has on a room—our CEO Katherine Power can attest to that.
+This final upgrade is more about aesthetics than anything else, but nothing quite compares to the transformative power a rug has on a room—we can attest to that.
 They're the perfect pick-me-up for a fatigued kitchen, and interior designers swear by them.
 "I always put a runner rug in a kitchen, especially in front of a sink or next to an island," said Humphrey.
 "It's a great way to incorporate color and pattern, but it can also be really functional—not to mention nice to stand on when you’re doing the dishes.
 Dash and Albert are my go-to since they make a ton of indoor/outdoor options that can withstand the inevitable spills."

 Segal and Passman agree: "We pretty much always put a runner in our kitchens along the island," they said.
 "This really makes the kitchen feel like it's part of the home.
 It's also a great way to add a splash of color since most of the kitchens we design are neutral.
 We love Woven Accents, Lawrence of La Brea, and Marc Phillips for our Turkish rugs."